-In all, 1,747 people were assigned a DCS weight (DIABW07F>0).
-The sum of the DCS weights is 19,320,394, an estimate of the adult population self-reporting as having been diagnosed with diabetes as identified by the two step process described above.
-This estimate likely understates the number of persons with diabetes because occasionally a family member with diabetes may not have been identified by the RU respondent.
-In addition, persons who joined an RU in Round 3 of Panel 12 or Round 5 of Panel 11, some of whom may have diabetes, were not eligible for the SAQ and thus not eligible for a DCS weight.
+In all, 1,841 people were assigned a DCS weight (DIABW08P>0).
+The sum of the DCS weights is 20,300,342, an estimate of the adult population self-reporting as having been diagnosed with diabetes as identified by the two step process described above.
+This estimate may understate the total number of persons with diabetes because occasionally a family member with diabetes may not have been identified by the RU respondent.

-The Panel 11 response rate for the 2007 DCS was 89.1 percent.
-The Panel 12 response rate for the 2007 DCS was 90.0 percent.
-The pooled response rate for the combined panels for the DCS is 89.5 percent.
-The pooled response rate is a weighted average for the two panels, reflecting their relative sample sizes (roughly 44.0 percent of the respondents are from Panel 12, the remaining 56.0 percent from Panel 11).
+The Panel 12 response rate for the 2008 DCS was 92.3 percent.
+The Panel 13 response rate for the 2008 DCS was 92.5 percent.
+The pooled response rate for the combined panels for the DCS is 92.7 percent.
+The pooled response rate is a weighted average for the two panels, reflecting their relative sample sizes (roughly 61 percent of the respondents are from Panel 13, the remaining 39 percent from Panel 12).

-3.9 Variance Estimation
+3.8 Variance Estimation

-MEPS is based on a complex sample design.
+MEPS has a complex sample design.
 To obtain estimates of variability (such as the standard error of sample estimates or corresponding confidence intervals) for MEPS estimates, analysts need to take into account the complex sample design of MEPS for both person-level and family-level analyses.
 Several methodologies have been developed for estimating standard errors for surveys with a complex sample design, including the Taylor-series linearization method, balanced repeated replication, and jackknife replication.
 Various software packages provide analysts with the capability of implementing these methodologies.
-Replicate weights have not been developed for the MEPS data.
-Instead, the variables needed to calculate appropriate standard errors based on the Taylor-series linearization method are included on this file as well as all other MEPS public use files.
+Replicate weights have not been developed for these MEPS data.
+Instead, the variables needed to calculate appropriate standard errors based on the Taylor-series linearization method are included on this and all other MEPS public use files.
 Software packages that permit the use of the Taylor-series linearization method include SUDAAN, Stata, SAS (version 8.2 and higher), and SPSS (version 12.0 and higher).
 For complete information on the capabilities of each package, analysts should refer to the corresponding software user documentation.